 surround the centre

 Some of the corners of triangles in the layers of the pyramidal, or 3-dimensional, Sri Yantra lie vertically above corners of triangles in adjacent layers.
 Such pairs of corners are denoted by pairs of differently coloured half-circles in the two diagrams above.
 The central triangle lies directly above the first layer of eight triangles.
-Above it is the bindu, representing the Absolute, the source of the Divine Creation mapped by the Sri Yantra.
+Above it is the so-called "bindu" (black dot), known as "Sarva Anandamaya," which represents the Absolute, the source of the Divine Creation mapped by the Sri Yantra.
 The numbers of corners of triangles in the various layers shown in Figure 1 are:

 Central triangle: 3 white corners;